open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer.html.md

 ## <a id="opt"></a>Options

 -d \| --daemon
 :   Run PgBouncer as a daemon \(a background process\).
 The default start-up mode is to run as a foreground process.

-:   When run as a daemon, PgBouncer displays start-up messages to `stdout`.
-To suppress the display of these messages, include the `-q` option when you start PgBouncer.
+:   In daemon mode, setting `pidfile` as well as `logfile` or `syslog` is required.
+No log messages will be written to `stderr` after going into the background.

 :   To stop a PgBouncer process that was started as a daemon, issue the `SHUTDOWN` command from the PgBouncer administration console.

--R \| --restart
+-R \| --reboot
 :   Restart PgBouncer using the specified command line arguments.
+That means connecting to the running process, loading the open sockets from it, and then using them.
+If there is no active process, boot normally.
 Non-TLS connections to databases are maintained during restart; TLS connections are dropped.

 :   To restart PgBouncer as a daemon, specify the options `-Rd`.

     **Note:** Restart is available only if the operating system supports Unix sockets and the PgBouncer `unix_socket_dir` configuration is not disabled.

 -q \| --quiet
 :   Run quietly.
-Do not display messages to `stdout`.
+Do not log to `stderr`.
+This does not affect logging verbosity, only that `stderr` is not to be used.
+For use in `init.d` scripts.

 -v \| --verbose
 :   Increase message verbosity.
 Can be specified multiple times.

-\{-u \| --user\}=username
+\{-u \| --user\}=\<username\>
 :   Assume the identity of username on PgBouncer process start-up.

 -V \| --version